LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/AnIntroductionToMachineLearningWithScikitLearn.md

 These enhancements make scikit-learn 1.7 more powerful and user-friendly while maintaining backward compatibility with code written for earlier versions.

 **Note:** scikit-learn 1.7 supports Python versions 3.10 to 3.13, with experimental support for free-threaded CPython.
-Version 1.7.2 of scikit-learn also adds support for Python 3.14.
+Version 1.7.2 of scikit-learn added support for Python 3.14.

 ---

 This [original version of this tutorial](https://scikit-learn.org/1.4/tutorial/basic/tutorial.html) was written by scikit-learn developers under a [BSD License](https://opensource.org/license/BSD-3-clause).

----

-The code examples and text were updated for scikit-learn version 1.7 by Brian Bird using Claude Sonet 4, 10/19/2025.
+The code examples and text were updated for scikit-learn version 1.7 by Brian Bird using Claude Sonet 4 on 10/19/2025 with more revisions 10/22/2025.

----
+[^1]: scikit-learn includes over a dozen popular datasets as well as artificial data generators.
+See [Dataset Loading Utilities](https://scikit-learn.org/stable/datasets.html#datasets) in the user guide.
+[^2]: The features for the digits dataset were derived from 32x32 bitmaps which were divided into nonoverlapping blocks of 4x4.
+The number of "on" pixels were counted in each block.
+This produced a matrix of 8x8 where each element is an integer in the range 0..16.
+These 64 integers are the features (attributes) which form each row of the data array.
+[^3]: Each ML model in scikit-learn has one or more estimators that implement the algorithms for that model.
+The key methons on an estimator are:   `fit(x, y)` which learns the parameters of the estimator from the training dataset. `predict(x)` which makes predictions based on the trained model.